 This course involves a critical reading of selected key texts in twentieth-century phenomenology and existentialism.
 This module will trace the major themes and movements in phenomenology and existentialism through several key thinkers: Franz Brentano on intentionality, Edmund Husserl, Edith Stein on empathy, Martin Heidegger on the transcendence of Dasein, Jean-Paul Sartre on the body, Simone de Beauvoir, Maurice Merleau-Ponty, and Irish Marion Young, among others.
 Themes that will be critically considered include: intentionality, consciousness, self-consciousness, embodiment, perception, emotion, empathy, intersubjectivity, and the constitution of the life-world.

-- PHIL 40970 Philosophy of Mind (Markus Schlosser), Wednesdays 2-4
+- PHIL 40010/40970 Consciousness, Agency & the Self (Markus Schlosser), Wednesdays 2-4

-- PHIL 40430 Philosophy of the Emotions (Rowland Stout), Thursdays 2-4
+- PHIL 40430 Philosophy of the Emotions (Rowland Stout), Fridays 11-1

 Through a combination of the studying of key texts and the tackling of a structure of central questions in the philosophical treatment of emotion, this course will address competing theories of the nature of emotion, emotional rationality, emotional knowledge, emotional recalcitrance, the social purpose of emotional expression, and the use of emotions as ways of perceiving evalulative aspects of the subject's situation.
 We will engage with such things as pride, fear, anger, jealousy and shame.

 - PHIL 41240 Newman: A philosophical perspective (Angelo Bottone), Mondays 2-4

 This course will provide an overview of the relationship between John Henry Newman and philosophy.

 After having considered the two main philosophical sources of his formation, namely Aristotle and Cicero, his contribution to the 19th century intellectual debates will be examined.